-9.3.1.
-Data Integrity and Authentication
+7.3.1 Data Integrity and Authentication

-Data authentication and integrity is provided by a cryptographic keyed Message Authentication Code in every sent packet.
+Data authentication and integrity is provided by a keyed Message Authentication Code in every sent packet.
 This code protects against message insertion, deletion, and modification.
 Protection against message replay is realized by using a sequence counter.

-An iSCSI-compliant initiator or target MUST provide data integrity and authentication by implementing IPsec v2 [RFC2401] with ESPv2 [RFC2406] in tunnel mode, SHOULD provide data integrity and authentication by implementing IPsec v3 [RFC4301] with ESPv3 [RFC4303] in tunnel mode, and MAY provide data integrity and authentication by implementing either IPsec v2 or v3 with the appropriate version of ESP in transport mode.
+An iSCSI compliant initiator or target MUST provide data integrity and authentication by implementing IPsec [RFC2401] with ESP [RFC2406] in tunnel mode and MAY provide data integrity and authentication by implementing IPsec with ESP in transport mode.
 The IPsec implementation MUST fulfill the following iSCSI specific requirements:

-- HMAC-SHA1 MUST be implemented [RFC2404]. - AES CBC MAC with XCBC extensions SHOULD be implemented [RFC3566]. - Implementations that support IKEv2 [RFC5996] SHOULD also implement AES GMAC [RFC4543]
+- HMAC-SHA1 MUST be implemented [RFC2404]. - AES CBC MAC with XCBC extensions SHOULD be implemented [AESCBC].